Graham Dilley: Later career

 However recurring injury problems led to his retirement at the end of the 1992 season.

 Post-retirement

-Dilley's move to Worcestershire denied him the financial security of a benefit season and he found employment after retirement as a coach, firstly for the England women's cricket team, and then accompanying the men's side on their tour to India in 2001/02.
+Dilley's move to Worcestershire denied him the financial security of a benefit season.
+After retirement from playing, he found employment as a coach, firstly for the England women's cricket team, and then accompanying the men's side on their tour to India in 2001/02.
 He also worked in a coaching capacity for Zimbabwe and Scotland.
 His last position was as head coach for Loughborough University Centre of Cricketing Excellence, where he was director of cricket for 11 years.
 At Loughborough he coached, among others, Monty Panesar, James Anyon, Ruel Brathwaite, James Adams and Rob Taylor.

 Death

 Dilley died in a hospice at Leicester on 5 October 2011, aged 52, just one week after being diagnosed with oesophageal cancer.
 A memorial service was held in Worcester Cathedral on 9 November 2011.